preignition/program-user-guide/training-course/README.md

 ---
-description: >-
-  An on-line training course to help new users create a demonstration 'Training Survey' on Accessible Surveys
+description: An on-line training course to help new users create their first Survey.
 ---

-# TRAINING COURSE
+# Training Course

 ## Introduction

-This training course will accompany you to create a short 'Training Survey on Accessible Surveys' for demonstartion purposes. &#x20;
+This training course will accompany you to create a short 'Training Survey on Accessible Surveys' for demonstration purposes. &#x20;

 This process will familiarise you with the platform and introduce you to all the key features of Accessible Surveys.